 NHS Summary Care Record with additional information

 If you are registered with a GP practice in England you will have a Summary Care Record (SCR), unless you have previously chosen not to have one.
-It includes important information about your health:
+It includes important information about your health, medicines you are taking, allergies you suffer from and any bad reactions to medicines.

 The Armley Hub

-From December 2016 if you need to see a GP but can’t attend the surgery through the week you can book an appointment at the Armley Hub.
-The Hub is open on Saturdays from 8am until 2pm and runs from Priory View Medical Centre.
+From 1st October 2022 if you need to see a GP but can’t attend the surgery through the week you can book an appointment at the Armley Hub on Saturdays 08.00 – 14.00 and it runs from Priory View Medical Centre.
+For urgent appointments, the service does also offer same day appointments.
+To access these appointments please ring the practice as normal.
+If the surgery is closed a divert is in place to direct patients to the Hub directly during its operational hours.
 The Hub was designed to provide better access for patients who struggle to attend the practice through the working week, and involves a group of practices from the local area.
 All patients from this group of practices can book appointments at the Hub, and you will be seen by a GP who works on behalf of the local practices.
 This may mean that you have an appointment with a GP who does not usually work for your local practice, but who will be able to give you the same level of care.
 All of the GPs working in the Hub will be able to access all the necessary information about you to give you the highest level of care and the process will be exactly the same as you would receive from a GP Monday to Friday.
 Please remember: The Hub is an extension of General Practice as a way to provide more GP appointments to the local population

 We want to get better at communicating with our patients.